Never Hungover Again: Release and artwork

 After recording the album, the band signed to fabled punk imprint Epitaph Records, at the behest of label founder Brett Gurewitz.
 Gurewitz was drawn to Johnson's economic style of lyrics.
-The album was originally titled In the Army Now.
+Johnson later conceded that starting the album with "In the Army Now", which was also its original title, was a mistaken choice.
 Gurewitz was wary of the title and successfully lobbied the band to alter its original track sequencing, with the band later seeing his viewpoint: they derided the order as "terrible" in a 2020 Twitter post.
 Ian Cohen later observed that the signing of Joyce Manor led a 2010s renaissance for the label: "Never Hungover Again immediately revitalized Epitaph, starting a run of scene-defining records from Pianos Become the Teeth, Touché Amoré, the World Is a Beautiful Place & I Am No Longer Afraid to Die, and the Sidekicks."

 As the album prepared to enter mixing, Johnson grew worried that the sessions were unsalvageable.
+"I'm old, I'm washed up and nobody really likes what I'm doing," he told himself.
 Epitaph financed the album's mixing process, which was conducted by Tony Hoffer, known for his work with M83 and Phoenix.
 Gurewitz viewed the choice as right in the band's purview: "He was a guy who'd done pop records, but really cool indie, Pitchfork kind of records," Gurewitz explains.
 'So I thought, OK, that's the perfect matrix for Joyce Manor.'"
 Hoffer had a conversation with Johnson about the goals for mixing the album, and he stressed that he preferred the sound of synthesizers to guitars, offering "Friday I'm in Love" as a touchpoint.

-The cover art for the album depicts bassist Matt Ebert drunkenly embracing Hop Along's Frances Quinlan.
+The album cover features a backstage photograph taken in 2012 by photographer Ariel LeBeau, depicting guitarist Matt Ebert drunkenly embracing Frances Quinlan of Hop Along.
 "It looks like two people partying, but there’s nothing dangerous or sexy about it," Ebert joked.
+Ebert initially expressed discomfort with being prominently featured on the cover, citing a reluctance to be the center of attention, though he later came to appreciate the image.
 Never Hungover Again debuted as a stream on NPR on July 14, 2014.
+Despite high hopes at Epitaph, it was not a major seller for the label and did not make an immediate impact, but it gradually became a cult classic over the years.